WhiteDev08/RAMBO-3-SUSTAIN-AI-THON/README.md

   - Mobile app launch 📱

 ---

-## 🏆 Hackathon Goals
-We aim to showcase the power of AI in transforming mental health care, creating a scalable and impactful solution that reaches users globally.
-Let’s make mental wellness a priority for all! 🌈

 ## Process Map (Tentative AI-Generated)
 ![DALL·E 2025-01-20 17 34 21 - A clean, simplified workflow diagram for a mental health platform with minimal and clear text  Components include_ (1) Data Collection_ Daily logs, se](https://github.com/user-attachments/assets/0a4a6a5a-c0c4-4ebd-b35e-4e56ea1d21e3)